wasm-forge/benchmarks/sql-users-orders/README.md

-# Run Rusqlite users-orders benchmark
+# `ic-rusqlite` Users-Orders Benchmark

-This project shows how to compilte the Rusqlite dependency in order to build the IC canister with the sqlite database.
+This project benchmarks `ic-rusqlite` dependency on a benchmark canister.

 ## Prerequisites